Bearlock/ericks-blog/content/posts/2017-09-15_google-cloud-functions-and-tests.md

 > If you do it more than twice, automate it

 Software is about solving hard and mundane problems.
 Software (usually) _is_ automation.
 And having to edit or save files to a disc day-in and day-out is a hard and mundane problem that should be automated.
 On top of this, [Yours.co](https://www.yours.co) offers two enhancements that make their service different.
 One is that we burn the files to a proprietary disc technology in the way of [M-DISC](https://en.wikipedia.org/wiki/M-DISC).
-The other is that we use machine-learning to create the magic movies.
+The other is that we use machine learning to create the magic movies.

 This little bit of background should provide some context to the work I'm doing as well as help clarify my perspective.
 Let's move onto some code.